KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/how_to_use_the_pulpit.md

 <img alt="" src="../assets/reset/rhodelink.jpg.png"  align="right" style="float:right" width="150">

-Only applies, if you want to use it.
-If The pulpit mic is enough, skip.
+Only applies if you want to use it.
+If the pulpit mic is enough, skip.

 1. Above the mixing console, on the shelf you'll find the battery charger & the headset.